cassanof/jtestez/README.md

 jshell> abc.toUpperCase()
 abc.toUpperCase()$13 ==> new ConsLoString("A", new ConsLoString("B", new ConsLoString("C", new MtLoString())))
 ```
+Imagine writing all that out manually...
+We actually did...
+For a whole semester...

 #### How to build
 Firstly, you will need: